 Popular drinks: Limonata (lemonade), black tea, Ayran (drinkable yogurt), Boza (a fermented drink)

-A quick review about centuries-old Turkish cuisine.
+A quick review of centuries-old Turkish cuisine.

 Lamb and chicken are the most used meat in Arab cuisine, followed by goat meat, beef, poultry, and fish.
 They also have various types of sauces to enhance the overall flavor of dishes.
 Herbs and spices vary by region in terms of types and amounts.